sheikheddy/sheikheddy.github.io/_posts/2022-02-28-ReadCosts.md

 Looking into the 2707 websites, a clear pattern emerges: most of these are technical articles, documentation, or blog posts.

-I'm reminded of a [Paul Graham quote: "The most dangerous way to lose time is not to spend it having fun, but to spend it doing fake work."](http://www.paulgraham.com/selfindulgence.html) {: .notice}
+I'm reminded of a [Paul Graham quote: "The most dangerous way to lose time is not to spend it having fun, but to spend it doing fake work."](http://www.paulgraham.com/selfindulgence.html)

 It's easy to _feel_ productive when reading about something that is tangentially related to your work.
 The issue is that it is unlikely that aimless wandering will get you any closer to solving your problem.